 This AnT Program for “Embedded Software Developer” is a manpower development program supported by Workforce Singapore, under their Professional Conversion Program (PCP), which aims at re-skilling PMETs into embedded software developers.
 Through classroom training, trainees will firstly learn the foundations of programming and study fundamental algorithms and data structures commonly used in the field of computer science.
 Subsequently, trainees will utilize this knowledge to explore the architecture of embedded microcontroller systems by studying their internal components, networking peripherals, as well as the key facilities offered by real-time operating systems.
 Trainees equipped with this knowledge should be able to work with embedded microcontrollers from a software engineer’s perspective.
 Upon completion of the classroom training, trainees will undergo on-the-job training at the Partnering Company they are attached to.
-The four Partnering Companies are Continental Automotive Singapore, Government Technology Agency, MSI Global, and ST Engineering.
+The three Partnering Companies are Continental Automotive Singapore, Government Technology Agency, and MSI Global.

 Programming Paradigms: The C Programming Language